 Like any 3 Series, the 330e is engaging and enjoyable to drive, offering smooth and quiet motorway progress as well as an agile and involving experience on a twisty back road.
 It's usefully more entertaining than an Audi Q5 plug-in hybrid, for instance, and has a bit more zing even than the plug-in hybrid variants of the Volvo S60 or Mercedes C-Class.

 There's also no significant price premium to be paid compared to the equivalent 330i petrol or 320d diesel models, so for private buyers, the decision can come down to which one suits the type of journeys you do best.
 For company-car users, the deck is stacked decisively in favour of the 330e, with Benefit-in-Kind (BiK) company-car tax charged at just 16%, compared to between 30 and 32% for the 320d diesel, in the 2020/21 financial year.

-Under the bonnet, the 330e packs a 2.0-litre turbocharged petrol engine plus an electric motor powered by a 12kWh battery, with all of the 249bhp generated going to the back for rear-wheel drive.
+Under the bonnet, the 330e packs a 2.0-litre turbocharged petrol engine plus an electric motor powered by a 12kWh battery, with all of the 249bhp generated going to the rear wheels.
 Put the car into Sport mode and you have access to the 'XtraBoost' function, giving a temporary increase in power to 288bhp, which is useful for swift overtaking.

 At the other end of the spectrum, you can let the car prioritise smooth and silent electric running.
 In our experience, you can expect some 30 miles of electric running in real-world driving from the 330e, which is better than many alternatives in the executive saloon and SUV classes and could result in virtually fuel-free driving for motorists who can plug in regularly and rarely do long journeys.
 At any rate, the 330e will at least equal (if not better) the fuel economy of its 320d diesel sibling.

-Practicality-wise, there's some sacrifice to made in boot space when you choose the 330e; its 375-litre boot is 105 litres smaller than that in the regular 3 Series saloon.
-BMW is offering a 330e Touring estate version this time around, however it's not yet confirmed for sale in the UK.
+Practicality-wise, there's some sacrifice to made in boot space when you choose the 330e; its 375-litre boot is 105 litres smaller than that in the regular 3 Series saloon and is fairly shallow.
+BMW is offering a 330e Touring estate version this time around, which is expected to arrive in summer 2020.